A tourist's guide to regularity structures and singular stochastic PDEs

 \subsection{Algebra as the mechanics of local expansion devices}

 Regularity structures are the backbone of expansion devices for the local description of functions and distributions in (an open set of) a Euclidean space, say $\bbR^d$.
-The usual notion of local description of a function near a point $x\in\bbR^d$ involves Taylor expansion and amounts to comparing a function to a polynomial centered at $x$

-The sum over $n$ is finite, the approximation quantified and we end up describing the class of H\"older functions with positive regularity exponents.
-One gets a local description of $f$ near another point $x'$ writing

-A more general local description device involves an $\bbR^d$-indexed collection of functions or distributions $(\Pi_x\tau)(\cdot)$, with labels $\tau$ in a finite set $\mcB$.
-Consider the real vector space $T$ spanned freely by $\mcB$.
-Functions or distributions are locally described as

-This implicitly assumes that the coefficients $f_\tau(x)$ are function of $x$.
-One has $\mcB=\bbN^d$ and $(\Pi_xk)(\cdot) = (\cdot - x)^k$, in the usual, Taylor, polynomial setting.
-Like in the former setting, in a general local description device the reference objects
+(The isotropic nature of the Euclidean space plays no role here, and as a matter of fact everything works in a non-isotropic setting.
+We stick to a Euclidean setting here for simplicity.)